 - Incomplete applications will not be reviewed.

-- Applications will be reviewed in OCTOBER 2020.
-You may be notified as late as NOVEMBER 2020.
-Please DO NOT call the gallery about your application status.
+Applications will be reviewed in OCTOBER 2021.
+You may be notified as late as NOVEMBER 2021.
+Due to the amount of submissions the gallery cannot answer every inquiry regarding individual applications until all the applications have been reviewed.
+Please DO NOT call or email the gallery about your application status.
+Thank you!